Claim: Adolescents have died huffing from cans of Dust-Off brand compressed air.

 Dust-Off, the product that proved to be Kyle Williams’ undoing, has been implicated in a number of deaths:

-In January 2004 in Brooklyn, New York, 18-year-old Kristian Roggio was killed when her vehicle was struck by one driven by Vincent Litto, 20, who had been huffing from a can of Dust-Off when his car went over the double yellow lines and crashed head-on into hers.
+- In January 2004 in Brooklyn, New York, 18-year-old Kristian Roggio was killed when her vehicle was struck by one driven by Vincent Litto, 20, who had been huffing from a can of

 Falcon, the maker of Dust-Off, is aware its product is abused in this fashion.
 It has posted information about inhalant abuse on its web site, and cans of Dust Off bear a label cautioning users against misuse of the product and carry this warning in large red block letters: “Inhalant abuse is illegal and can cause permanent injury or be fatal.
 Please use our product responsibly.”